jrc03c/js-crypto-helpers/readme.md

 - `options` = (optional) An object with these properties:
   - `saltLength` = (optional) A positive integer representing the length of the salt to be generated.
 If `salt` is passed as well, then `saltLength` is ignored.
 The default value is 16.
   - `ivLength` = (optional) A positive integer representing the length of the initialization vector to be generated.
 The default value is 16.
   - `keyIterations` = (optional) A positive integer representing the number of iterations used by the key derivation algorithm.
 The default value is 210,000.
-Note that while this is a [recommended](https://soatok.blog/2022/12/29/what-we-do-in-the-etc-shadow-cryptography-with-passwords/#recommendations) value, it can take quite a while to encrypt even moderately small chunks of data on modern consumer hardware.
-If your threat model doesn't include state actors or actors with access to enormous amounts of computing power, then it's probably safe to lower this number.

 Returns: